 EPISCOPAL COMMUNITY SERVICES IS BORN

-The Canon Kip Community House and the Episcopal Sanctuary merged to form Episcopal Community Services of San Francisco.
+The Canon Kip Community House and the Episcopal Sanctuary merged to form Episcopal Community Services of San Francisco (ECS).
 After the Loma Prieta earthquake, ECS doubled its number of shelter beds by opening MSC-North (now called Next Door Shelter) and by partnering with the San Francisco Interfaith Council to create the Interfaith Winter Shelter.

 CANON KIP COMMUNITY HOUSE IS BUILT